spifftek70/Drone-Footprints/README.md

 ----------------------------------------------------------------------------------------------------------------
 ## Input<br/>
-`-i` - The Default root folder for the mission you wish to processes.
+`-i` - The Default root folder for the mission you wish to process.
 Required

 ## Output<br/>
 `-o` - The output directory for the GeoJSON file.
-Not Required
+Required

+`-g` - Do you want GeoTIFFs created.
+Sometimes you only want the polygons.
+Answer "y" for GeoTiffs or "n" if not.

+## Example Command
+`python Drone_Footprints.py -i '/Users/<user>/Downloads/flight2/images' -o '/Users/<user>/Downloads/flight2/output' -g y`
 ## Sample Dataset
 A sample dataset can be found [here](https://drive.google.com/drive/u/1/folders/1Hwrhi-eK_-i8R2NQ3churBls-i4aAXg9)